fabio-bucci/GetDataCourseProject/CodeBook.md

 * mean(): Mean value
 * std(): Standard deviation

-**The values in this dataset represent the average value of each variable for each activity and each subject, and variable values are normalized and bounded within [-1,1].**
+**The values in this data set represent the average value of each variable for each activity and each subject, and variable values are normalized and bounded within [-1,1].**

-The complete list of the signals derived variables in the dataset is:
+The complete list of the signals derived variables in the data set is:
 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y
 * tBodyAcc-mean()-Z